What T-TEL is doing

-- Colleges of Education have received insufficient technical and funding support to deliver strong results and make the successful transition to becoming fully functioning tertiary institutions
+Insufficient technical and funding support has limited innovation and meant that CoEs have been unable to deliver strong results or make the successful transition to becoming fully functioning tertiary institutions.